What does the Bible say about being patient?

 I picked up my Chronological Life Application Study Bible NLT to read the study notes (FYI: I love this book!).
 After reading the notes I received a word: FOCUS ON THE PRESENT.

 Find things in each day to enjoy, even if you are going through trails.
 Enjoy what you have.
-For me, the meaning was to find a happy medium; make sure to sprinkle pleasant tasks into my daily to-dos and daily living; to look for things or situations to be grateful for; and to appreciate each day.
+For me, the meaning was to find a happy medium, make sure to sprinkle pleasant tasks into my daily to-dos and daily living, to look for things or situations to be grateful for, and to appreciate each day.

-As I grumble about school, I have to stop and realize…I get to go to school.
+As I grumble about going to school, I have to stop and realize…I get to go to school.
 While it is not everything it is cracked up to be and could be much better, I have a choice.
 So what does this have to do with learning to enjoy what you have and God being super cool?

 He gives us choices!
 He gives us beautiful things each day we can focus on.
 Sometimes we have to look hard for those beautiful things, but they are there.
 For example, there are those would be grateful to be able to go to college.
 I am so blessed!

 I have been wishing away the months of this school semester because I find that much of it is meaningless, (to quote King Solomon).
 And while this is partly true, again, with focused thinking, I came up with things to be grateful for, and things that have meaning.